YaRN: Efficient Context Window Extension of Large Language Models: Background and Related Work

-where $\mathbf q_m, \mathbf k_n$ are considered as column vectors and we are simply calculating the Euclidean inner product in the numerator.
-In RoPE, we first assume that $|D|, |L|$ are even and identify the embedding space and the hidden states as complex vector spaces:
+where $\vq_m, \vk_n$ are considered as column vectors so that $\vq_m^T\vk_n$ is simply the Euclidean inner product.
+In RoPE, we first assume that $|D|$ is even and identify the embedding space and the hidden states as complex vector spaces:

-where the inner product $\mathbf q^T\mathbf k$ becomes the real part of the standard Hermitian inner product $\text{Re}(\mathbf q^*\mathbf k)$.
-More specifically, the isomorphisms interleaves the real part and the complex part
+where the inner product $\vq^T\vk$ becomes the real part of the standard Hermitian inner product $\text{Re}(\vq^*\vk)$.
+More specifically, the isomorphisms interleave the real part and the complex part

-To convert embeddings $\textbf{x}_m, \textbf{x}_n$ into query and key vectors, we are first given $\mathbb R$-linear operators
+To convert embeddings $\vx_m, \vx_n$ into query and key vectors, we are first given $\R$-linear operators